Kazurin-775/kAFL/README.md

 1. Build the kAFL loader agents and fuzz drivers
 1. Create VM snapshots ready for kAFL fuzzing
 1. Run the kAFL fuzzer on the snapshot

+Also check out the contents of the next section if you want to fuzz a modern OS with KPTI enabled.

+## ⚠️ Notes about KPTI and CR3 filtering

+kAFL utilizes **CR3 filtering** to limit the scope of tracing to a specific user-mode process, as stated in the original paper:

+> To limit trace data generation to one specific virtual memory address space, software can use the CR3 Filter.
+Intel PT will only produce trace data if the CR3 value matches the configured filter value.
+The CR3 register contains the pointer to the current page table.
+The value of the CR3 register can thus be used to filter code executed on behalf of a certain ring 3 process, even in ring 0 mode.

+However, this assumption is not true for modern OSes with KPTI (Kernel Page Table Isolation) enabled: the kernel creates 2 different page tables for each process, and switches between them when the system enters / exits kernel mode (i.e. ring 0).

+Since kAFL is unable to distinguish between user-mode and kernel-mode page tables, kAFL may **fail to capture any trace data** when fuzzing a guest OS with KPTI enabled, resulting in a **0/0 coverage bitmap** in the fuzzer.
+(You may confirm this issue by modifying the kernel source code to print the result of `vmx_pt_get_data_size2()`: this function produces correct results when running the unit test [KVM-PT/usermode_test/test.c](./KVM-PT/usermode_test/test.c), but not when running the fuzzer.)

+In order to work around this problem, you may have the following choices when fuzzing a KPTI-enabled guest OS:

+- Completely disable KPTI in the guest OS, e.g. by supplying `nopti` in the Linux kernel command line
+- Remove every call to `pt_set_cr3()` in QEMU-PT (there is only 1 call site)
+- Remove every call to `kAFL_hypercall(HYPERCALL_KAFL_SUBMIT_CR3, 0)` in the fuzz drivers